Gilad Shalit prisoner exchange: Second phase

-During the second phase of the swap deal, and according to the agreement, Israel alone determined the list of the prisoners to be released.
-However, in consultation with Egypt.
-The released prisoners were made of: 300 Fatah members, 50 The Popular Front members, and 20 members of The Democratic Front.
+During the second phase of the swap deal, and according to the agreement, Israel alone determined the list of the prisoners to be released (albeit in consultation with Egypt).
+The released prisoners included 300 Fatah members, 50 Popular Front members, and 20 members of the Democratic Front.
 The remaining 657 had no political affiliation.

-Egypt asked Israel to include nine Palestinian women prisoners who had not been released from Israeli prisons during the first phase.
-Eventually it was agreed that Israel ultimately released six women prisoners.
-Hours before the release, clashes broke outside of Israeli Ofer prison, between the Israeli security forces and the families of Palestinians prisoners who were expected to be released in the swap deal, due to the late hour of the release, which they claimed damages the festivities, as well as the fact that most of the prisoners list is made up of prisoners that were expected to be released soon anyway (300 were supposed to be released within a year).
-Prior to the swap deal, Netanyahu was under pressure to make gestures toward Mahmoud Abbas during the second phase of the swap deal, because in the first phase Hamas prisoners were released and not Fatah.
-These pressures included one claim from Abbas who argued that such a promise was given to him by former Prime Minister Ehud Olmert.
-Despite the fact that in the second phase there were no Hamas prisoners released and two-thirds were Fatah prisoners, as aforementioned, 300 were expected to be released in about a year anyway, and the Palestinian Authority blamed Hamas.
-In addition, Hamas also declared that it would continue to kidnap Israeli soldiers in order to release the rest of the Palestinian prisoners serving time in Israeli prisons.
+Egypt asked Israel to include an additional nine female Palestinian prisoners who had not been released during the first phase.
+Israel ultimately released six.
+Hours before the release, clashes broke outside of Israeli Ofer prison between Israeli security forces and the families of the prisoners who were expected to be released in the swap deal.
+The late hour of the release was cited, which families claimed would prevent holding festivities, as well as the fact that many prisoners were expected to be released soon anyway - 300 were supposed to be released within a year.

+Netanyahu was placed under pressure by President Mahmoud Abbas to release Fatah prisoners during the deal's second phase, as in the first phase Hamas prisoners were released instead.
+Abbas argued that a promise to do so was given to him by former Prime Minister Ehud Olmert.

-According to the Israeli criteria, the prisoners that were released in the second phase of the swap deal, are ones who are defined as not having "blood on their hands".
+According to the Israeli criteria, the prisoners that were released in the second phase of the swap deal are ones who are defined as not having "blood on their hands".
+Even after the completion of the swap deal, Hamas declared that it would continue to kidnap Israeli soldiers until all Palestinian prisoners serving time in Israeli prisons were released.